We help professional women over 40 get fit through our proven 5-step formula so they can feel younger, stronger, and have more confidence.

 - 1-Tbsp. fresh turmeric

-- Toasted sunflower seeds and fresh cilantro for serving.
+- Toasted seeds or nuts of your choice (sunflower, pumpkin seeds, almonds) and fresh cilantro for serving.

 - Preheat oven to 300 degrees.
 Spread sunflower seeds out onto parchment-covered an oven safe dish.
 Use silicone brush to coat in coconut oil.
 (To make it easier, you can heat the oil in a saucepan first).